Compression and fracture of ordered and disordered droplet rafts: Computational results for large droplet arrays

 Clearly during the compression process the force exerted by the droplet packing on the walls varies in both magnitude and direction.
 In Fig.~\ref{fig:forcelft_graph} we plot the force exerted on the left wall as the crystal is compressed and undergoes row reduction.
 Note that time increases from right to left, as the horizontal axis is the distance between the walls which decreases with time.
 We wish to understand the features of this graph, and will start with the easiest: during the compression force minima ($F<0$) occur.
-These correspond to the droplets nestling into a new hexagonal arrangement, being pulled in together by depletion forces, and pulling the wall in as they get settled.
-For example, this corresponds to Fig.~\ref{fig:global_fracture}(c).
+These correspond to the droplets nestling into a new hexagonal arrangement, being pulled in together by depletion forces, and pulling on the wall as the droplets settle into this more compact arrangement.
+An example of this corresponds to Fig.~\ref{fig:global_fracture}(c) where all the bonds perpendicular to the wall are under tension: the more compact configuration exerts this tension on the walls due to the attractive depletion force.

-We next turn to the question discussed previously for one and three droplets: what is the effective spring constant of this droplet array?
+We next turn to the question discussed previously for two and three droplets: what is the effective spring constant of this droplet array?
 The inset in Fig.~\ref{fig:forcelft_graph} shows the increase of the force from zero as a function of the compression from the equilibrium position for the first row reduction (red) and the last (blue).
 The dashed lines in the inset show the linear fit used to obtain the $k_{eq}$ for that row transition.
 We can see that once the walls begin compressing the crystal the force rises monotonically, with the crystal responding elastically until finally a catastrophic fracture event occurs.
 This is due to the tension forces being sufficient to break the depletion bonds between the droplets along the fracture.
 At large compression (blue data points) the force is less than expected, as when the array is down to two layers, being compressed into one layer, the bonds at the ends of the array break first and relieve some of the wall force while the bonds in the middle are still intact.
 That is, the fracture does not occur everywhere simultaneously.

 The effective spring constant is larger when the droplet array has fewer rows and more columns.
 This can be understood by a generalization of the spring model to bigger arrays.
 We have a rectangular array of $p$ rows (parallel to the walls) and $q$ columns; the equivalent spring constant is therefore that of a matrix of $p$ springs in series and $q$ springs in parallel.
 The interactions with the two walls, with spring constant $k_{\rm wall} \approx 2 k_1$, has the effect of adding an additional row.
 This leads to the following equation that relates the equivalent spring constant $k_{\mathrm{eq}}$ to the spring constant of a single droplet $k_1$: